Ad Industry Efforts Keep the Pirates at Bay

 Reducing ad revenue generated by pirate sites serves the interests of both the advertising industry and of creators/content owners.
 For advertisers, combating the appearance of their ads on such sites protects brands from becoming tools for furthering criminal activities, fraud, and malware.
 Additionally, these efforts help the ad industry recover the estimated $2.4 billion it loses due to digital piracy.
 For creators/content owners, cutting off the income stream for pirate sites means shutting these sites down and ending the digital theft of content that takes time, money, and energy to create.

 The Copyright Alliance applauds the steps taken by the advertising industry to combat online piracy and congratulates the success of such efforts.
 We hope that these kinds of voluntary industry initiatives will continue to reduce digital piracy to create a thriving digital environment for advertisers and creators/content owners alike.
-You can find the TAG study here.
+The full TAG study is available for you to read.